 What is the Booker Case?

-If I touch on it a little bit here, you've got to realize that it is essential in federal sentencing.
+If I touch on it briefly here, you need to realize that it is essential in federal sentencing.

 Your attorney gets to submit your position and character letters, the government lawyers get to submit their position and whatever other information they have related to the case, and there's a probation department that weighs in on it, interviews a defendant in the case, and writes a report for the judge.

 So, the judge gets those three things before deciding.
-Then, the judge has to consult the sentencing guidelines about the potential sentence for crimes like yours that put you in a specific category.
-Then the judge, under what's called the Booker case, which is a case that came out by our Supreme Court, says that the judge gets to decide what the sentence is; they have to consult with the federal sentencing guidelines.
+Then, the judge must consult the sentencing guidelines to determine the potential sentence for crimes like yours, which categorize you accordingly.
+Then the judge, under what's called the Booker case, which is a case that came out of our Supreme Court, says that the judge gets to decide what the sentence is; they have to consult with the federal sentencing guidelines.

 Hopefully, what I've written here has given you some insight into how things work.
 It's a complex system, so to get all the answers to your questions and decide whether you want to hire me as your attorney, you must schedule a meeting.
 I stand ready to help you.

 The Hedding Law Firm is located in Los Angeles, California.
-We provide legal representation on federal criminal matters across the United States.
-You can contact us for a free case consultation by phone or using the contact form.
+We provide legal representation in federal criminal matters nationwide.
+You can contact us for a complimentary case consultation by phone or through our contact form.

 Related Content: